 In Africa hides (aka blinds) are becoming more popular.
 A hide is usually established at a watering site.
 This gives the photographer/observer a way to watch the wildlife quietly without the animals being aware.

 Zimanga Reserve has taken this concept to a whole new level.
 Their hides have been designed by photographers with photographers in mind.
 Comfortable chairs, tripods and a special glass that you can shoot through are inside the hides.
 Well designed waterholes such as the one above keep distractions in the background at a minimum and good light at a maximum.

-Photographing little birds is not something I do often so observing the behavior of these little guys is just plain fun.
+Photographing little birds is not something I do often so observing the behavior of these little guys was just plain fun.
 We also had some unexpected visitors who livened things up a bit.
-Please, join me for a photographic record of what I saw one morning at the Birdbath Hide.

 You can see by the pictures why this is called the Birdbath Hide.
 It’s fun to watch these little guys enjoy the water.
 Some birds seem to regard the water as suspect while others just dive on in.
 Either way they can kick up a lot of water for such small creatures.

 Starlings always look like they’re a little angry at something.
 It’s those eyes that catch your attention.

 (Click on an image to enlarge and use the arrows to go to the next.)

 The little birds really get energetic in their bathing.

 Of course, it’s not just the little birds like the ones pictured here who come to the water.
 The larger Helmeted Guineafowl and the Francolin also showed up for a drink.